 with different matrices separated by a single blank line (and no line before the first or after the last matrix).
 This file is OPTIONAL.
-Leave this line out to have named generate the transformations for you.
+Leave this line out to have name generate the transformations for you.

-• symmetryFirstStep < first symmetry restraint timestep >

-Default Value: 0 Description:

-• symmetryLastStep < last symmetry restraint timestep >

-Default Value: infinity

-Description: Symmetry restraints are applied only between symmetryFirstStep and symmetryLastStep.
+- symmetryFirstStep < first symmetry restraint timestep > Acceptable Values: Non-negative integer Default Value: 0 Description: - symmetryLastStep < last symmetry restraint timestep > Acceptable Values: Positive integer Default Value: infinity Description: Symmetry restraints are applied only between symmetryFirstStep and symmetryLastStep.
 Use these settings with caution and ensure restraints are only being applied when necessary (e.g. not during equilibration).